reckel-jm/cantara-webpage/content/_index.en.md

 Welcome to this webpage!

-Cantara Song is a song presentation software which can be used for presenting songs in churches, small groups or caraoke parties.
+Cantara Song is a song presentation software which can be used for presenting songs in churches, small groups or karaoke parties.
 It supports various input formats and can create beautiful presentation slides or copies the lyrics into the clipboard so that they can easily shared via chat messengers like Telegram or WhatsApp.

 Cantara has the following advantages: